Sakae28/XHSScraper/README.md

 # Prerequisites

+1. Chrome browser is necessary.
-1. Make sure you already have the app “小红书” in your phone because it needs you to scan the QR code for the first time.
+2. Make sure you already have the app “小红书” in your phone because it needs you to scan the QR code for the first time.
-2. Edit `config.py`
+3. Edit `config.py`

     ```python
     # Configuration for XHSScraper